 ADR UK is also working with colleagues at ESRC to fund Methodological Development Grants.
 These opportunities invite proposals for research which aims to support the social science community to work collaboratively across sectors and disciplines to address common methodological challenges.
 ADR UK is funding work that aims to address challenges associated specifically with the use of administrative data for research.
 The first of these opportunities was launched in February 2020; applications closed on 11 June 2020.
 Read about the funded projects.

 To be the first to hear about new funding opportunities, please sign up to our mailing list.
 Details of any current open calls to fund research using administrative data are listed below.

 Call for research project bids to inform design of UK digital research environments

 [NOW CLOSED] UK Research and Innovation (UKRI), ADR UK and Health Data Research UK (HDR UK) invite applications for Sprint Exemplar Projects that will inform the DARE UK programme (UKRI trusted and connected Data and Analytics Research Environments).

 Funding opportunity: ADR UK welcomes applications for GRading and Admissions Data for England (GRADE) Research Fellowships

 1 September 2021

-We are accepting applications for 12-month Research Fellowships to conduct analysis using newly available GRading and Admissions Data for England (GRADE), to understand the impacts of summer 2020 awarding approaches on students and schools.
+[NOW CLOSED] We are accepting applications for 12-month Research Fellowships to conduct analysis using newly available GRading and Admissions Data for England (GRADE), to understand the impacts of summer 2020 awarding approaches on students and schools.